Car with coin and book bank for loan finance payment.

 Play Video

-What is a title loan?
-What is a car title loan?
+What is a title loan or car title loan?

 A title loan is a type of secured, short-term personal loan that allows you to borrow using your vehicle as collateral.
 A title loan is different from an auto loan that is used to purchase a vehicle.
-You can only obtain a title loan if your automobile is paid for.
+You can only obtain one if your automobile is paid for.
 The lender can repossess your car if you do not repay the loan.

 How do car title loans work?

 Title loans are a unique form of credit.
 They’re a little bit like the cross between an auto loan and a personal loan.
 They tend to be short-term loans, like a personal loan.
 But, they are tied to the value of your automobile, like an auto loan.
-Unlike an auto loan, title loans can’t help you buy a car.
+However, title loans can’t help you buy a car.
 Instead, they are using the value of your automobile as collateral on the loan.
-And because a title loan is a secured form of credit, you need to have a clear title to your car.
+And because it is a secured form of credit, you need to have a clear title to your car.

 What you will need to show